openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-graphics-display.md

 ### Adding Filter Effects to Images

-Use `colorFilter` to modify pixel colors and apply filter effects to images.
+Use the `colorFilter` property to modify pixel colors and add filter effects to images.

  <!-- run -->